 - Hold a bachelor’s degree (with a cumulative GPA of 3.0) from an accredited college, university, or seminary

 - Successfully complete all required coursework with a minimum cumulative GPA of 3.0

-For more information about the online ABA program, contact Luke Gibson, Admissions Counselor, at firstname.lastname@example.org.
+For more information about the online MS in Special Education (ABA) degree, contact Luke Gibson, Admissions Counselor, at firstname.lastname@example.org.